PragmaticFlow/NBomber/README.md

 ## Why another {x} framework for load testing?
 The main reasons are:
- - **To be technology agnostic** as much as it possible (**no dependency on any protocol: HTTP, WebSockets, SSE**).
+ - **To be technology agnostic** as much as possible (**no dependency on any protocol: HTTP, WebSockets, SSE**).
  - To be able to test .NET implementation of specific driver.
 During testing, it was identified many times that the performance could be slightly different because of the virtual machine(.NET, Java, PHP, Js, Erlang, different settings for GC) or just quality of drivers.
-For example there ware cases that drivers written in C++ and invoked from NodeJs app worked faster than drivers written in C#/.NET.
-Therafore it does make sense to load test your app using your concrete driver and runtime.
+For example there were cases that drivers written in C++ and invoked from NodeJs app worked faster than drivers written in C#/.NET.
+Therefore, it does make sense to load test your app using your concrete driver and runtime.

 ### What makes it very simple?
 NBomber is not really a framework but rather a foundation of building blocks which you can use to describe your test scenario, run it and get reports.